Banking: Turns 1/2 - 25 degrees, width 79 ft; Turns 3/4 - 23 degrees, width 62 ft; Front - 3 degrees, Back - 2 degrees.

 What is a "Darlington stripe"?
 Slang term for the black marks resulting from scrapes with the wall at the 1.366-mile track where the high lane is the fastest.
 Might be called the "SAFER stripe" this weekend after the addition of the energy-absorbing barriers

-Darlington Double: three drivers have completed the Darlington sweep of the Nationwide and Sprint Cup races on the same weekend:
+Darlington Double: four drivers have completed the Darlington sweep of the Nationwide and Sprint Cup races on the same weekend:

 1987 - Dale Earnhardt